Chart Color Schemes

 Hughesdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hughesdale's population consists of 40.3% born overseas, with 41.7% speaking a language other than English at home.
-Christianity is the predominant religion in Hughesdale, accounting for 48.0% of its population.
-Judaism is present at 1.0%, comparable to Greater Melbourne's figure of 1.0%.
+Hughesdale's population shows high cultural diversity, with 40.3% born overseas and 41.7% speaking a language other than English at home.
+Christianity is the predominant religion in Hughesdale, accounting for 48.0%.
+Judaism appears more prevalent in Hughesdale at 1.0%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity